Gallogeta/MCS/index.md

 like to talk with people about AI and cyber security.
 Also I am proficient in singing opera and using AI in my daily life.
 (Not talking about ChatGPT) :) .

+I am passionate Linux sysadmin.
+I have managed Linux servers and riced the f* out of Linux distros.
+I have build custom firewall rules for server to block unwanted handshakes and scans from internet.
+Built system security alert system up.
+Hosted websites multiple times through Apache, gnix, Wordpress.
+Used ssh and or filezilla.
+Hooked sites and made correctly fake QR codes.
+Bash coding and Python coding is coold and automatisation with Ansible is like a cherry on cake.
+I have build penetration lab in my VM.
+Built up VM system so that my Kali can penetrate multible Ubuntu servers in VM.

 I currently am getting Linux Administrator and Ansible certificate from  Red Hat Academy.
 Building also chatbot web application in React and hosting server in Linode.
 I use debloating software, that I wrote for Windows.
 I am quite good of detecting fraud , phishing and scams.
 Also I am building a website for a company.
 And Firewall rule *.py for server to be invisible bots and hacks.